Forests of the Iberian Peninsula: Groves, riparian forests, and valley floors

-There we see a characteristic pattern, as we move outward from the edge of the riverbed, so that the woodlands that are most dependent on the aquifer are on the riverbank, that is, (alders and willow groves) and those less dependent on water are located further away, such as the (ash, elm, and poplar groves).
+A characteristic pattern appears moving outward from the edge of the riverbed, in that the woodlands that are most dependent on the aquifer (alders and willow groves) are on the riverbank, and those less dependent on water (such as ash, elm, and poplar groves) are located further away.

 These woodlands are formed by willows, poplars, alder, ash, elm and sometimes by Pyrenean oak (Quercus pyrenaica), lime trees, birches and hazel trees.
-When the humidity starts to diminish in barren areas of the Ebro valley, the Levante and the southern half of the peninsula, the dryness is often accompanied by an increase of salts in the ground; under such conditions one can find formations of tamarisk shrubs, oleanders and giant reeds (Saccharum ravennae), sometimes accompanied by heather.
+When the humidity starts to diminish in barren areas of the Ebro valley, the Levante and the southern half of the peninsula, the dryness is often accompanied by an increase of salts in the ground; under such conditions, one can find formations of tamarisk shrubs, oleanders and giant reeds (Saccharum ravennae), sometimes accompanied by heather.
 In soils rich in silica but not in salts, such as those of the Sierra Morena and the Montes de Toledo, spurge appears, accompanied, in the warmest places, by oleanders and tamarisks.

-In the lowlands further inland, above all in the marls and clay soils, field elms (Ulmus minor) and poplar groves are more common, with occasional ashes and willows.

-At the bottom of granite valleys and on the siliceous riverbanks, there are very typical formations of ash with Pyrenean oak, especially at the foot of thin interior mountain ranges.
-The sheltered gorges of the Serranía de Cuenca have mixed riparian forests of lime and hazel trees, with ashes, willows and Wych elm (Ulmus glabra).
+In the lowlands further inland, mainly in the marls and clay soils, field elms (Ulmus minor) and poplar groves are more common, with occasional ashes and willows.
+At the bottom of granite valleys and on siliceous riverbanks, there are very typical formations of ash with Pyrenean oak, especially at the foot of thin interior mountain ranges.
+The sheltered gorges of the Serranía de Cuenca have mixed riparian forests of lime and hazel trees, ashes, willows and Wych elm (Ulmus glabra).

 Because these woods occupied some of the most fertile lands, where people have planted orchards since ancient times, they have not been well preserved.

 Spanish firs

 The Spanish fir (Abies pinsapo) is a true relic which has remained preserved in some mountain ranges around Málaga and Cádiz.
 Spanish firs are related to the North African spruce forests of the Jbala region in the western Rif of Morocco.
-They come into contact with Algerian oak (Quercus canariensis) and other oak trees and sometimes even form mixed communities with these.
+They come into contact with Algerian oak (Quercus canariensis) and other oak trees, and sometimes even form mixed communities with them.
 Among the woody species also found in these forests are the hawthorn, barberry, butcher's broom (Ruscus aculeatus), Viburnum tinus, ivy, and Daphne laureola.

-It forms dense and dark forests in very distinct enclaves, in areas with high rainfall (from 2,000 to 3,000 mm, due to the sudden cooling, with elevation, of humid winds), at elevations of over 1,000 metres.
+Spanish fir forms dense and dark forests in very distinct enclaves, in areas with high rainfall (from 2,000 to 3,000 mm, due to the sudden cooling, with elevation, of humid winds), at elevations of over 1,000 metres.
 The forest has abundant moss and lichens, but very few shrubs and herbaceous plants.
-In all cases, Spanish fir occupies high mountain zones (such as the Sierra de las Nieves, Sierra Bermeja, and Sierra de Grazalema).
+In all cases, Spanish fir occupies high mountain zones, such as the Sierra de las Nieves, Sierra Bermeja, and Sierra de Grazalema.